Zyyz2/FL1TZ-CTF-Winter-2025/Forensics/Scripted Chaos/Readme.md

-# 🌀 Scripted Chaos - Unraveling the Obfuscation
+# 🌀 Scripted Chaos : File Carving and decoding !
 🔍 Challenge Overview
 We are given a capture file and need to analyze HTTP packets to uncover the hidden flag.